Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 ##### !end-hint
 ##### !explanation

-We want to pull as much information out of the prompt and into a format that is easy for us to review and use to organize our thoughts.
+We want to pull as much information out of the prompt as we can and format that info in a way that is easy for us to review and use to organize our thoughts.
 This prompt is pretty tightly specified, making it potentially more difficult to come up with clarifying questions in addition to observations.
 For future PSEs, there may be areas around edge cases, or sometimes even aspects of the core logic that may be more open to interpretation.
 Try to keep an eye out for areas of logic where it feels like you could make a decision about how to handle it, and then ask a question that would help you make that decision!

 When coming up with questions, try not to pose questions that are too specific to the implementation.
 For example, "Should I use a dictionary to store the winning combinations?" is too specific.
 An interviewer is likely to leave choices about an implementation to us (and we should be prepared to justify our decisions).